Favodar/kryptpad/README.md

 The strictly object-oriented source code has a multilayered architecture and implements the mediator pattern. `TextHandler` is the mediator between presentation layer (`Interface`), business logic (`Encryption`) and data layer (`Storage`).
 It is called by the `Interface` for saving and loading and takes appropriate action, like asking `Encryption` to encrypt the text and then handing it over to `Storage` for persisting it.

+For more details, see the comments in the code, it's quite well documented.

 Supported encryption algorithms:
 - AES
 - DES